ezbc/ezbc.github.io/_posts/data-science/2016-02-13-air-bnb-predictions.md

 Classification module.
 The particular [application](http://theanets.readthedocs.org/en/stable/api/models.html) of `theanets` as a neural network regressor involves minimizing the sum of the squared error between the data and model plus a regularization term.
+I use the number of train users as the number of input [http://theanets.readthedocs.org/en/stable/api/layers.html], and then number of test users as the number of output layers.
+I adopt the default activation (loss) function for each layer: a logistic function.

 # Regression

-After applying the regression on the training set, I predict the test set with a 67% accuracy.
-More details to come!
+The regression requires about 10 minutes on a standard laptop.
+I receive a normalized discounted cumulative gain score of $0.67$.
+With just a rudimentary application of readily available Python routines I am able to predict the majority of more than 60,000 countries an Air B&B user will travel to next.